 Best stored in the refrigerator to preserve the bright flavor and color of the cilantro.
 No expiration as it’s made with alcohol, but will be freshest if used within 3 months.

 • Try a few drops on top of a negroni flip (a negroni shaken with a bit of simple syrup and a whole egg).

-• Add two dashes to a 1:1 gin/vermouth martini.
-Dolin dry vermouth is my favorite.
+• Add two dashes to a 1:1 gin/vermouth martini. (pictured) Dolin dry vermouth is my favorite.
 Garnish with a pickled cherry tomato or spicy bean, or both!

 Fun to try

 • Add ~1/8 ounce to citrus sorbet bases before churning, the heat and bitterness bring out the subtle sweetness of the fruit juice.